kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

 .. code-block::

-    The mean absolute error in crossvalidation is 64.29, the mean variance is 0.36.
+    The mean absolute error in cross-validation is 64.29, the mean variance is 0.36.
     Your model might not be predictive and/or overconfident.
     In the docs, you find hints on how to make GPRs more robust.

 If you want to change this behavior and run the cross-validation test more frequently, you can override the :code:`should_run_crossvalidation` function.

 Another way to detect overfitting is to use :code:`make_jointplot` function from the plotting subpackage.
-This function will plot all objectives against each other (with errorbars and different classes indicated with colors) and historgrams of the objectives on the diagonal.
-If you observe that the errorbars do not overlap but the model seems to be wrong, you might want to improve your surrogate model.
+This function will plot all objectives against each other (with errorbars and different classes indicated with colors) and histograms of the objectives on the diagonal.
+If you observe that the error bars do not overlap but the model seems to be wrong, you might want to improve your surrogate model.

 .. code-block:: python